Chancery House, Dublin

-Chancery House (Teach na Seansaireachta) is an apartment building located between Chancery Place and Charles Street West in Dublin city centre.
+Chancery House (Teach na Seansaireachta) is an apartment building located between Chancery Place and Charles Street West in Dublin city centre, Ireland.
 The complex (including its adjoining park) was built by Dublin Corporation as part of a corporation housing scheme in 1934-5.
 Built in the art deco style, both the house and park have been noted as adding "an element of variety to the architectural tone of the area".
-The complex is bounded by Chancery Street to the north, along which the Luas Red Line runs.
+The complex is bounded by Chancery Street to the north, along which the Luas Red Line tram runs.

 History

 Originally known as "Pill Lane" until 1896, the street was renamed as Chancery Street to reflect the importance of the Court of Chancery which was based in the adjacent Four Courts complex.
 The Court of Chancery was eventually abolished under the Supreme Court of Judicature Act (Ireland) in 1877 but the street name remained.

 The Chancery Place complex was designed by Herbert George Simms, Housing Architect for Dublin Corporation, and completed in June 1935 against the backdrop of an acute shortage of adequate housing in the city of Dublin.
 The complex was constructed by Irish property development and construction company G&T Crampton in just eight months and were celebrated for the speed at which they were constructed, and the rental price at which they were let (1s 9d per room), which was within the means of lower paid city-centre workers.

 Simms, an architect from a working-class background in London, was appointed to Dublin Corporation's architect's office on a temporary basis in January 1925 and over the course of the 1920s became familiar with the city's housing programme, then largely consisting of suburban schemes such as Drumcondra, and Cabra's Fassaugh Lane.
 As early as 1926, he was sent to visit London, Liverpool and Manchester to investigate the latest innovations in 'flat' building techniques in those cities.
 In 1932, he was made permanent in his job and appointed to the position of Housing Architect for the Corporation, a role which he would fulfil until his death in 1948.
 During his sixteen-year tenure, Simms was responsible for the design and erection of some 17,000 new homes in Dublin, including blocks of flats in the city centre which were influenced by the new apartment block designed by Michel de Klerk in Amsterdam, and Jacobus Oud in Rotterdam.
 The Greek Street housing scheme, completed in 1936 and nearby to Chancery House, was also the work of Simms.

 On 14 April 2010, a commemorative plaque honouring Simms was unveiled at the entrance to Chancery Park by Lord Mayor of Dublin Emer Costello in recognition of his work.

 From 1972 to 2018, a 5-storey office block named River House existed on the opposite side of Chancery Street to the complex.
 Described as a "brutalist eyesore" by the Sunday Times, it was demolished in 2018 to make way for a hotel.